 – E. J. Bickerman (1968)[15, p.63]

 Bickerman’s quote above is important because it emphasizes the importance of dating from the present.
-If a date cannot be reckoned from the present date, its placement in history is on extremely flimsy ground.
+If a date cannot be reckoned from the present date, its placement in history is on flimsy ground.
 This is one reason why I’m an advocate for provenance studies.
-Provenance studies either establish the history of an item (broader approach) or the ownership of an item (specific approach).
+Provenance studies can establish the history of an item (broader approach) and/or the ownership of an item (specific approach).
 I prefer the broader approach because I think it’s more encompassing as to what all you can include, whereas the specific approach focuses solely on ownership (which is included in the broader approach).

 Bickerman makes note of two types of chronology, namely relative and absolute.
 Relative chronology is based on relative events.
 For example, I ate breakfast after I woke up.
 This establishes a relative chronological sequence which effectively orders events.
 Absolute chronology is based on known units of time.
 For example, I ate breakfast 30 minutes (or half an hour) after I woke up.
 This establishes an absolute chronological sequence which provides known durations between events.
 The earliest chronologies were all relative because the units of time had not yet been determined.
 Once timekeeping developed enough to determine units of time, the creation of absolute chronologies was a possibility.